• Contact Info

 Primary Instructor - Fall 2018 / Spring 2020 / Spring 2022

 Introductory geology for majors and non-majors.
 Studies Earth, its materials, its characteristics, its dynamic processes, and how it relates to people.
-Separate lab (GEOL 1030) is recommended.
-Degree credit not granted for both GEOL 1010 and GEOL 1012.
+Separate lab (ERTH 1030) is recommended.
+Formerly GEOL 1010.
+Degree credit not granted for this class and ERTH 1012.

 • GEOL 3340 - The Cryosphere: Earth's Icy Environments